tkilla64/eurorack/README.md

 3340-vco:
 Voltage Controlled Oscillator based on the AS3340.

+909-clap:
+TR-909 handclap based on the Hex Inverter NeinOhNein Clap with all mods included.

 909-hihat:
 This is the classic TR-909 Hi Hat with the crispy lo-fi samples that we all love.